 This should help guide you to your answer.
 Yes, more than one set will fit in each plastic container too.

 Do these games require a lot of correcting?

 Nope!
-Another reason teachers are loving Toothy!
+This is another reason teachers are loving Toothy!
 The cards all have answers on the back.
 It’s instant feedback for the students and there’s absolutely no correcting for you!
-That being said, if you want to use this activity to check each students’ level of understanding, give them a piece of paper and have them record the answer and problem.
-This will provide you with their evidence of understanding of the skill being practiced.
+That being said, if you want to use this activity to check your students’ level of understanding, give them a piece of paper to record the problem and answer.
+This will provide you with evidence of understanding of the skill being practiced.